 Implicit data have the characteristic to be completely transparent to the users when they are generated.
 Once the user collects implicit data, he/she can upload them on the server using MEP-Traces.
-The back-end server immediately starts elaborating data as soon as the upload process stops and they are completely available, as described in Section 3.6.
+The back-end server immediately starts elaborating data as soon as the upload process stops, and data are completely available (further details in Section 3.6).
 The first step of the elaboration employs a fusion algorithm to find an approximate path representation of the user experience along his/her route.
 A second step adopts a simple technique which rigidly transports points located over buildings on more appropriate places.
-Finally a clustering technique tries grouping paths into pre-specified definitions of accessibility points coming from different users' acquisitions.
-The server response is then the result of the application and fusion of several methods and techniques coming from different fields, in order to suggest the best accessible path according the user's needs.
+Finally a clustering technique tries to group points coming from different paths into pre-specified definitions of accessibility.
+The server response is the result of the application of several methods and techniques coming from different fields, in order to suggest the best accessible path according the user's needs.